influxdata/docs-v2/content/flux/v0/stdlib/experimental/stddev.md

 column for each input table.

 ## Standard deviation modes
-The following modes are avaialable when calculating the standard deviation of data.
+The following modes are available when calculating the standard deviation of data.

 ##### sample
 Calculate the sample standard deviation where the data is considered to be